Steve-Fenton/Reevoo/README.md

 The example below calls the Conversation API and asks for a list of conversations:

+NOTE: although the .NET API wrapper contains methods for all read-operation on the Reevoo API, your ability to access any given method is based on the credentials you supply (the key and secret).
+If you attempt to access information you do not have access to, you will receive the message, "Request failed with status Forbidden and reason Forbidden.".

     var reevooApi = new ReevooApi();
     var response = reevooApi.Conversation.List("D10", "en", "AIPTPDV5700");

 The API is discoverable, for example `reevooApi.` will supply an auto-completion list of the kinds of data you can obtain, for example `Reviewable`.
 Selecting this will provide an auto-completion list of methods, such as `List` or `Detail` available for the data.

+## Troubleshooting

+Forbidden/Forbidden: You do not have access to the requested data.
+Check your credentials, and your rights.

+NotFound/Not Found: The requested data does not exist.
+Check your arguments.